Overview

 - Dopamine: involved in reward and reinforcement when a hack succeeds.

-- Norepinephrine & adrenaline: increase alertness and focus during high-stakes attacks.
+- Norepinephrine & adrenaline: increase alertness and focus.

 - Cortisol: stress hormone that can rise when there is a risk of being caught.